tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 No silver bullet for software enginering, no magic chart pattern of technical analysis for investment, no magic bait, no super bait.
 Additionaly it reveals that those best practices or golden tips or rules of thumbs from others are just their summary of their past expiernce which are not tested by your personal experince.
 Their context might be(for sure)  differnet from yours subjectively and objectively.
 You can have two same icebergs, arn't you?

 To turn other people's experience and theory(outside) to yours(innerizing), you need to do it by yourself, in your own personal expericen.
 How? through trial and error and learn from it, remember no books or videos and nothing could substitute for your personal experience.
 Dont'get me wrong, those guidances serve greately as a starting point or sth to fallback on when you just have no clue, but never it should be taken as doctine or sth forever true.
 Fishing is dynamic process and just about being personal.
 If you want consistency in longer time over randomness, then you cant count on the bginner's luck or finding some magic shortcut.
-You should do your homework and put in effects and times will build it up.
-Once we know the probability - nature of randomness, get yourself right in one go by buying expenive stuff from or imtating those so-called masters in the videos simply not gonna work.
+You should do your homework - for example like what Joel Greenblat said in [<<The Little Book That Beats the Market>>](https://www.amazon.com/Little-Book-Still-Beats-Market/dp/0470624159) -  and put in effects and times will build it up.
+Once we know the probability - nature of randomness, get yourself right in one go by buying expenive stuff from or imtating those - in Max Weber's term, [Charismatic authority](https://en.wikipedia.org/wiki/Charismatic_authority) alike - masters displayed in the videos of commerical tackle companies simply not gonna work.
 You want do trial and error many times in a budge and affordable way to figure out your fishing style and strategy that fits your specfic case.

 It sounds like software development/lean startup/investment and other things, the idea is same: keep agile, fail fast, embracing changes.